Majoidea

-Majoidea, commonly called spider crabs, is a superfamily of crabs.
+Majoidea is a superfamily of crab which contains spider crabs, along with the decorator crabs.

 Taxonomy

 In "A classification of living and fossil genera of decapod crustaceans" De Grave and colleagues divided Majoidea into six families.
 The classification has since been revised, with subfamilies Epialtinae and Mithracinae being elevated to families and Hymenosomatidae being moved to its own superfamily.
 The family composition according to the World Register of Marine Species is as follows: